Proximal mediation analysis: Nonparametric proximal identification of the mediation functional

 \subsection{The proximal mediation formula}

 Figure \ref{standard_proxy_med}(b) displays a setting where the previous conditional exchangeability and the cross-world assumptions would not hold due to the presence of the unmeasured variable $U$, which is a common cause of $A$, $M$ and $Y$.
 We will now assume that the observed covariates $L$ can be divided into three buckets $(X,Z,W)$.
-Using the language of proximal learning, $Z$ is a potential `exposure-inducing' (or type 2) proxy, since it is a cause of the exposure and is only associated with $Y$ and $M$ via an unmeasured common cause; similarly, $W$ is a potential `outcome-inducing' (or type 3) proxy, since it is a cause of the outcome and shares an unmeasured common cause with $A$ and $M$.
-Lastly, $X$ is a a common cause of $A$, $M$ and $Y$.
-The failure of conditional exchangeability means that an analysis which would adjust for $X$, $Z$ and $Y$ via conditioning on them in the mediation formula would return biased results due to residual confounding from $U$.
+Here, $Z$ and $W$ are proxy variables that are only associated with $A$, $M$ and $Y$ via an unmeasured common cause.
+Lastly, $X$ is a common cause of $A$, $M$ and $Y$.
+The failure of conditional exchangeability means that an analysis which would adjust for $X$, $Z$ and $W$ via conditioning on them in the mediation formula would return biased results due to residual confounding from $U$.

-In what follows, we will therefore adopt a different approach for identification of $\psi$, based on leveraging the proxy variables $Z$ and $W$.
+In what follows, we will therefore adopt a different approach for identification of $\psi$, based on leveraging the proxy variables $Z$ and $W$ to learn about $U$.
 Before giving the first identification result, we discuss the assumptions involved.